Biological asset valuation: Risk pricing

 In the previous article, I used an example where I was estimating the fair value of a sugar cane crop using NYMEX #11 futures contract price data and an econometric method to infer both the risk-adjusted discount factor and the expected net unit selling price for raw sugar.
 Because it is not always possible to obtain futures contract price data on agricultural products derived from biological assets, and because it’s generally necessary to estimate the discount rate and expected net selling price separately, this article will focus strictly on estimating risk-adjusted discount rates for biological assets.

 Discount rate estimation objective.
 To keep things as simple as possible, I will again use one of the simplest examples in BA valuation where I will derive an estimated risk-adjusted fair market discount rate appropriate for estimating the value of a sugar cane crop.
-Arguably (and this is where professional judgment comes in), the value of a sugar cane crop is exposed to only one significant risk: raw sugar market price risk.
+Arguably (and this is one place where professional judgment comes in), the value of a sugar cane crop is exposed to only one significant risk: raw sugar market price risk.
 This assumption is based on the idea that such risk is observable through raw sugar futures contract market prices, which aggregate the information and beliefs of sugar producers, traders, and users about raw sugar supply and demand conditions over time.
 With this assumption, the discount rate estimation objective related to valuing a sugar cane crop can be written as …

 It is, of course, true that an individual sugar cane crop—and, hence, its value—might be exposed to a variety of risks other than raw sugar price risk; e.g., an individual crop might be subject to incompetent agricultural management, various weather risks, etc. But under modern asset pricing theory, although the value of an asset depends on all significant risks to which it is exposed, the expected rate of return on an asset depends on only those risks which are actually priced in the market.